stTrimis/stTrimis/README.md

-- 👋Hi, my name is Stelios Trimis and I'm 22 years.
-I am leaving in Greece .
+- 👋Hi, my name is Stelios Trimis and I'm 25 years.
+I am living in Greece .

-- 👀I'm college student at the University of Ioannina, in the IT and Telecommunications sector, and im following Software Engineering.
+- 👀I've graduated from University of Ioannina, in the IT and Telecommunications sector, and im following Software Engineering.

 - 🙌All my life want to be a programmer, because in the future I will really like meeting new people from all over the world and we will exchange different views about ours job and programming things.